 When I visited Austin, we hung out at a multi level club on 6th street called Maggie Mays.
 Downstairs was a cover band playing radio favorites, while upstairs was an original band called Rosemarys Color Wheel.
-I was not crazy about the name, but the music was great.
 I wonder where they are now?

 Austin bands I have seen recently and enjoyed: Kino eye and the Octopus Project.

 The Far Out Lounge & Stage-8504 South Congress Avenue, Austin, TX 78745-Home of Motown Mondays.

 Emo’s Austin, 2015 E Riverside Dr, Austin, TX 78741(888) 512-7469